- Alternate Positions

 If a deferral request is granted, applying to another medical school during the period of deferment will result in withdrawal of the initial offer of acceptance and loss of position at the University of Utah School of Medicine.

 Deferment may be granted for the period of one academic year.
-This may be extended upon written request to the Assistant Dean for Admissions who may consult with the Executive Subcommittee.
-All decisions by the Assistant Dean for Admissions and Executive Subcommittee are final.
+This may be extended upon written request to the Associate Dean for Admissions who may consult with the Executive Subcommittee.
+All decisions by the Associate Dean for Admissions and Executive Subcommittee are final.

 The University of Utah School of Medicine does not have a Fifth Pathway Program for medical students.back to top